sisl.Grid

 It uses

-, so you need to have scikit-image installed.- Parameters:
+skimage.measure.marching_cubes, so you need to have scikit-image installed.- Parameters:

-level – contour value to search for isosurfaces in the grid.
+level (float) – contour value to search for isosurfaces in the grid.
 If not given or None, the average of the min and max of the grid is used.

-step_size – step size in voxels.
+step_size (int) – step size in voxels.
 Larger steps yield faster but coarser results.
 The result will always be topologically correct though.

 **kwargs – optional arguments passed directly to

-for the calculation of isosurfaces.
+skimage.measure.marching_cubesfor the calculation of isosurfaces.

 - Returns:

-– Values.
+numpy arrayofshape (V,3)– Verts.
+Spatial coordinates for V unique mesh vertices.numpy arrayofshape (n_faces,3)– Faces.
+Define triangular faces via referencing vertex indices from verts.
+This algorithm specifically outputs triangles, so each face has exactly three indices.numpy arrayofshape (V,3)– Normals.
+The normal direction at each vertex, as calculated from the data.numpy arrayofshape (V,3)– Values.
 Gives a measure for the maximum value of the data in the local region near each vertex.
 This can be used by visualization tools to apply a colormap to the mesh.

 See also

-method used to calculate the isosurface.
+skimage.measure.marching_cubesmethod used to calculate the isosurface.

 - mean(axis, weights=None)